between books and cigarettes || JJK

 "Sorry," you force a light, breezy tone out of your throat, avoiding his gaze by reaching up to shuffle the papers on the desk.
 "My... my leg was falling asleep.
 And I really need to finish this section before the library closes its digital archives for maintenance at four."

 "Oh," Jungkook says softly.
 The word is tiny, carrying a faint, barely perceptible note of confusion and rejection.
-He looks at your profile, his sharp, analytical mind trying to calculate the sudden shift in your energy, but you keep your expression entirely neutral, buried in your notes.
+He looks at your profile, his mind trying to calculate the sudden shift in your energy, but you keep your expression entirely neutral, buried in your notes.
 Finally, he offers a small, understanding smile and gently pats your knee.
 "Right.
 Sorry.
 Go ahead.
 I'll let you focus."

 He pulls his casebook back toward himself, but he doesn't open it immediately.
 He sits quietly for a long moment, staring at his hands, a tiny, faint crease appearing between his brows.

-Later that afternoon, after you have gathered your things and, despite his fierce protests, insist on walking back to your dorm alone because you "need the fresh air to clear your head," your phone buzzes four times in your pocket.
+Later that afternoon, after you have gathered your things and, despite his protests, you insist on walking back to your dorm alone because you "need the fresh air to clear your head".

+Your phone buzzes four times in your pocket.
 You pull it out as you cross the rainy quad.

 Jungkook [15:42]: Text me the second you get to your room, sweetheart.
 Jungkook [15:42]: Miss you already :( Jungkook [15:43]: Eat the pastry I packed in your bag Jungkook [14:44]: Love you

 Usually, you would reply instantly, sending a flurry of hearts and sweet messages back.
-But today, you stare at the glowing screen, Serena's voice ringing like tinnitus in your ears: “a burden.”
+But today, you stare at the glowing screen, Serena's voice ringing like tinnitus in your ears: a burden.

 The go-to campus fried chicken place is loud, greasy, and packed with students seeking a reprieve from the weekend midterms.
 You sit at a long wooden table in the corner, surrounded by a large group.
 It’s a rare, massive gathering, you, your two closest friends from the Literature faculty, Jungkook, Taehyung, Jimin, and, unfortunately, Serena, who had tagged along with Taehyung after a student council meeting.

 The atmosphere is boisterous.
 Plates of spicy chicken and pitchers of draft beer cover the table.
 Jungkook is sitting next to you, his thigh pressed firmly against yours under the table, his hand occasionally dropping to squeeze your knee.
-He is currently engaged in a loud, passionate debate with Taehyung about a soccer match, his laughter booming across the table.
+He is currently engaged in a passionate debate with Taehyung about a football match, his laughter booming across the table.

 That’s when you notice it.

 Serena shifts, leaning closer to you over the restaurant's noisy chatter.
-She looks at your quiet demeanour, a small, knowing smile playing on her lips.
+She looks at your quiet demeanour, a knowing smile playing on her lips.

 "Just tired," you say flatly, keeping your eyes on your cup.